adadesions/Fundamental-Javascript-and-jQuery/README.md

 # Fundamental-Javascript-and-jQuery
-This is all code you need in Fundamental class
+This is all code you need in Fundamental class <br>
-Welcome AdaCode.io members this is all meterial that I will update immediately after we finish course.
+Welcome AdaCode.io members this is all meterial that I will update immediately after we finish course.<br>

 <h3>You can clone or download my code by...</h3>